Semaglutide: FDA-Approved Chronic Weight Management

 Semaglutide targets multiple pathways to help you eat less and feel satisfied longer.

-Acts on the hypothalamus to decrease hunger signals and increase feelings of fullness after smaller meals.
+Acts on the hypothalamus to decrease hunger signals and increase feelings of fullness—the core mechanism of appetite regulation.

 Slows Digestion